 Wide surface area slightly awkward to hold

 The complexity of a red wine’s tannins, acidity, and bouquet calls for larger glasses.
-Riedel, one of the authorities on wine glasses, excels at red wine expression with its pinot/nebbiolo shape.
-The rounder burgundy shape, made from non-leaded glass, translates to the glasses measuring 4.25 inches in diameter and 4.5 inches in height.
+Riedel, one of the authorities on wine glasses, excels at red wine expression with its Pinot/Nebbiolo shape.
+The rounder burgundy shape, made from non-leaded glass, translates to the glasses measuring 4.25 inches in diameter and 4.33 inches in height.
 This creates an environment that intensifies the earthy and red fruit aromas while creating a wider surface that encourages your red wine to aerate.
-Each glass has the capacity to hold up to 23.8 ounces, is sturdy enough for daily use, and can be cleaned in the dishwasher.
+Each glass can hold up to 24 ounces, is sturdy enough for daily use, and can be cleaned in the dishwasher.

 “I would suggest pouring red wine or fortified wines, like port, sherry, and Madeira, into a stemless glass.” — Slava Borisov, Bartender at Travelle at The Langham